jeancroy/FuzzySearch/readme.md

 1. Searching

     Perform the scoring operation on all item keyword.
-    Manage logic of why an item would have a better overall score than another given multiple axproximately matched keyword
+    Manage logic of why an item would have a better overall score than another given multiple approximately matched keyword

 2. Scoring

-    Given two word how clore are they ?
+    Given two word how close are they ?
     Is word A closer to B or to C ?
 Is Match(A,B) worth less or more than Match(C,D) ?
-    We try to answer those question in an autcomplete scenario.
+    We try to answer those question in an autocomplete scenario.
 Error in what is already typed probably worth more than a character not yet typed.
     This would not be the case in a spellchecker setup for example.